Toll Free - U.S.& Canada: 1-800-791-9386 Hong Kong: 800-902-058 Australia: 1-800-779-835

 The picture source: www.baike.baidu.com

-This style of Dim Sum is a “包 (bāo)” or bun which is filled with what is called cha shao pork and is either steamed or baked.
-The steamed buns are white on the exterior and the baked buns are browned or glazed.
+This style of Dim Sum features a “包 (bāo)” or bun filled with cha shao pork, available in either steamed, white exterior buns or browned/glazed baked buns.

 (2) 虾饺 (Xiā jiǎo) Shrimp Dumpling